ntop/PF_RING/doc/README.timeline.md

 ```

 Note: if you are using the Wireshark GUI, you should run just the wireshark command without any option, then
-select the virtual interface from the GUI and set a capture filter as abobe.
+select the virtual interface from the GUI and set a capture filter as above.

 ```
 LD_LIBRARY_PATH=/usr/local/lib/ wireshark